 - Homefront makes mention of the individual states squaring off amidst the chaos, Illinois threatening Texas with military action after border guards killed several migrating Chicagoans and such.
 That and the country literally being divided when the GKR occupies the Western half of the country and poisons the Mississippi with radioactive waste.

-- This was the motive of the titular "Sons of Liberty" in Metal Gear Solid 2.
+- This was the motive of the titular "Sons of Liberty" in Metal Gear Solid 2: Sons of Liberty.
 Solidus Snake, disgusted with the U.S.'s plans for an unprecedented censorship of oncoming data on the internet (using an A.I. to immediately filter, alter, and discard any inconvenient truths), planned to cut Manhattan loose from the mainland with an EMP bomb.
 The dormant island, now run by Solidus and his confederates, would be patrolled by a stolen fleet of Metal Gears, effectively turning it into a free republic.
 Things didn't quite pan out as such...
 Solidus hoped to be 'inaugurated' on the steps of Federal Hall just like George Washington two centuries to the very day, but he was assassinated on the steps instead.

 - Saints Row: The Third: One of the two endings has the Boss declaring Steelport an independent city-state after driving out the government's STAG forces.

 - In one Railroad Tycoon 3 add-on scenario, the location is a USA where the revolution never happened, with various territories such as New England, Roosevelt (Pacific Northwest), Dixie, and the Texahoma Republic.

 - Crimson Skies is set in an alternative universe where the USA has dissolved into several independent nations.

 - In After the End: A Crusader Kings II Mod, the United States is nothing more than a memory by the start of the game, with most of its former constituents having developed their own local identities into unique national cultures.